connordipietro/mentor-matchr/README.md

 # Mentor Matcher

-This tool is designed to encourage software membership.
+This tool is designed to encourage software mentorship.

 ## Concepts Introduced